rabblerouser/infra/docs/new_environment.md

 ## Check it works

-Open up the app in your browser (at the domain you specified), and try to sign up a new member.
-Then go to the `/dashboard` page and log in with these credentials:
+Open up the app in your browser (at the domain you specified, **with HTTPS**), and try to sign up a new member.
+Then go to the
+`/dashboard` page and log in with these credentials:

 - Email: `superadmin@rabblerouser.team`